titu1994/Advanced_Machine_Learning/q2/README.md

 3. The optimal parameters are pre-computed based on C values and can be found under result/solution[C].txt where C=1, 10, 100, 1000.
 4. The optimal paramters are pre-computed and stored under result/solution[C]distortion.txt where C=500, 1000, 1500, 2000.

+Note: Files q1_tf.py, q2_tf.py, q3_tf.py are Tensorflow implementations that we used to cross-check and verify our manual implementations.
+You can run those files to check the various outcomes.

 Acknowledgements

 Professor Xinhua Zhang